Examples of Work Related Injuries

 • Example: Sara works 40 plus hours a week doing repetitive work assembling the same few parts over and over again.
 Assembling the parts once won’t likely cause an injury in one day, but the repetitive nature of the many movements over time will result in an injury and Sara unfortunately may not even realize it until it’s too late.

-How long do I have to file a workers’ compensation claim for a continuous trauma injury?
+How long do I have to file a workers’ compensation claim for a repetitive motion injury?

 1. The date of the injury